ThemModdingHerds/velvet-beautifier/README.md

 ## Building

-You need the .NET 8.0 SDK and Visual Studio, open the solution and build.
+You need the .NET 8.0 SDK, open the solution and build.
 That's it

+## Disclaimer

+To make this clear, some terms have a strict definition:
+`We` is defined as:

+- this software (Velvet Beautifier)
+- me (N1ghtTheF0x)
+- any contributer on this repository

+_We_ have **no relation** to Mane6/Modus/Them's Fightin' Herds, all assets used here are from the game and fall under their copyright.
+_We_ are **not responsible** for you getting banned from online play if you use any mods that might change online gameplay/features.
+_We_ do **not support** piracy/cheating/hacking or any kind of harm to the online community

 ## License